quarkusio/qson/README.md

-The `QsonGenerator.mappingFor(Class)` method will scan the class you pass as a parameter for qson annotations and return you a `io.quarkus.qson.generator.ClassMapping` instance where you can modify the mapping.
+The `QsonGenerator.mappingFor(Class)` method will scan the class you pass as a parameter for qson annotations and return you a `io.quarkus.qson.generator.ClassMapping` instance from which you can modify this mapping.
 The `QsonGenerator.overrideMappingFor(Class)` does not scan for annotations and just gives you a `ClassMapping` instance from which you can specify the whole mapping for your class.